Why Are Decodable Books So Important?

 What Is a Decodable Book?

-A decodable book is a book that is carefully written to include only the letter-sound patterns a child has already been taught.
-For example, if a child has learned short vowel sounds and a few consonants, a decodable book might include sentences like:
+A decodable book is carefully written to include only the letter-sound patterns a child has already been taught.
+For example, if a child has learned short vowel sounds and can blend simple CVC words, a decodable book might include sentences like:

 What you won’t find are words with spelling patterns the child hasn’t learned yet.